Amsterdam/3DAmsterdam/docs/GeneratingTileAssets.md

 ### Buildings: Replacing a specific building

-If you have a custom made 3D model for a specific building you can add it manually to the BAG3DObjImportBuildings2.2 object, and name the object by the building BAG ID, to override that imported building with the custom model.
+If you have a custom made 3D model for a specific building you can add it manually to the BAG3DObjImportBuildings scene object, and name the object with the building BAG ID, to override that imported building with the custom model.

 You can determine the right location for the transform by temporarily adding the model during playmode in the main scene, positioning it relative to the loaded tiles, and then copying the model (Ctrl+C).